Pod Save America: History

-Crooked Media took the podcast on its first live tour, Pod Tours America, in the fall of 2017.
+In the fall of 2017, Crooked Media took the podcast on its first live tour, Pod Tours America.
 Live shows were recorded and released as podcasts.
 An international tour, Pod Tours the World, was announced for 2018, with live shows in Stockholm, Oslo, Amsterdam, and London.
+In November 2017, the group combined their election organizing for Ralph Northam in the 2017 Virginia gubernatorial election with a sold-out live taping of an episode at the The National theatre in Richmond, Virginia.
+Around this time the show would average 1.5 million listeners.